linusb20/SWP-2023-Automatic-Detection-of-Vibratory-Behavior-of-Honeybees/README.md

 **Comments**

 -   Instead of generating embeddings for single images in a video we divide the video into video clips of length 8 and generate embeddings for the video clips using 3d convolutions.
 The video clip embeddings are then fed into a GRU and one linear layer to create class probabilities.
 -   The results look promising.
-The testing accuracy is very jittery though which is probably still due to overfitting.
-A solution might be to augment the videos even more.
+The testing accuracy is very jittery though which might be due to learning rate or optimization issues.
+Also the testing dataset used contains many examples of the "other" class with ambiguous bee behavior which could confuse the model.

 [Commit](https://github.com/linusb20/SWP-2023-Automatic-Detection-of-Vibratory-Behavior-of-Honeybees/tree/d94c0f67d699e6d891e898c82b1e06b447b471d2)